What Is Keyword Research?

 Full keyword research at the start of your SEO campaign, then quarterly reviews to identify new opportunities and shifting trends.
 Monitor Google Search Console monthly for emerging queries.

-What's the best free keyword research tool?
+What's a strong free keyword research tool?

 Should I target high-volume or low-volume keywords?